ideafast/middleware-services/README.md

     poetry run dtransfer

-## Debugging in PyCharm
+### Debugging in PyCharm

-For debugging in PyCharm, have the Poetry plugin installed (https://github.com/koxudaxi/poetry-pycharm-plugin)
+To run in PyCharm successfully, it's best to have the Poetry plugin installed (https://github.com/koxudaxi/poetry-pycharm-plugin)

-The python files `run-consumer.py` and `run-dtransfer.py` can be used for debugging purposes.
-Right-click on them in PyCharm to access these options.
+When adding a new Python run configuration, make sure that the script path points to `cli.py` and that your parameters are respectively `consumer` and `data-transfer`

 ### Deploying